Loved ones, colleagues remember slain South Florida FBI agent ahead of services

 The Tunnel to Towers Foundation has offered to pay off the families‘ mortgages.

-“We have to take care of these families that are left behind,” said Frank Siler with the Tunnels to Towers Foundation.
+“We have to take care of these families that are left behind,” said Tunnels to Towers Foundation CEO Frank Siler.
 “They’re out there giving them our freedoms and our safe streets.”

+Schwartzenberger leaves behind a husband and two boys.
+Alfin is survived by his wife and child.

-Services for both Alfin and Schwartzenberger will be held at the Hard Rock Stadium this weekend.
+Services for both of them will be held at the Hard Rock Stadium this weekend.

+- Related: Funeral processions for slain FBI agents expected to impact traffic in parts of Broward, Miami-Dade

 “Acting Attorney General Monty Wilkinson will lead the delegation to both Special Agent Laura Schwartzenberger’s memorial service on Saturday and Special Agent Daniel Alfin’s memorial service on Sunday,” said White House Press Secretary Jen Psaki.